Kaiyrly/eb-1a/1-process/README.md

-   I can answer any questions that do not require a lawyer's license, try to evaluate your profile for the EB-1A program, give you career advice that would strengthen your profile for the program, proofread your petition, and more.
+   I can answer any questions that do not require a lawyer's license, try to evaluate your profile for the EB-1A program, give you career advice that would strengthen your profile for the program, proofread your petition and more.

 Read them all.
 Follow me to keep in touch: